1nickt/p5-Log-Any-Adapter-JSON/README.md

 ## encoding

 Defaults to `UTF-8`.
-Pass a different encoding to change the bindmode applied to the log output.
+Pass a different encoding to change the binmode applied to the log output.

 ## localtime